-While we do not ever sneak in alcohol, there are a few strategies that have been observed that seem to work some times.
+While we do not promote sneaking alcohol onboard a cruise, there are a few strategies that have been observed that seem to work for guests some times.

 - Buying 3-ounce plastic bottles and keeping it in your carry-on luggage.

-- Pour out mouthwash and replace it with alcohol.
-Dark rums in white containers seem to work best, although some people will even use food dye and reseal the bottle.
+- Pouring out mouthwash and replacing it with alcohol.
+Dark rums in white containers seem to work best, although some people will even use colored food dye and reseal the bottle.

 - Buy a fake flask.
 These are alcohol flasks meant to look like something else, such as sunscreen bottles, bracelets, and even hair brushes.

 - Replacing soda with beer.
 If the cruise line allows non-alcoholic drinks, replacing soda with cans of beer in a cardboard case.

-There is also risk involved in sneaking on alcohol, because if you are caught, you will lose out on the cost of the alcohol, as well as any special containers you bought to try to get it on.
+There is also risk involved in sneaking on alcohol because if you are caught, you will lose out on the cost of the alcohol, as well as any special containers you bought to try to get it on.
 Since you will likely end up paying for drinks if your contraband booze is gone, this will add to the overall cost of your foiled smuggling operation, especially since you would have lost out on any pre-cruise sales.